-One of the issues that I get to deal with in policy enforcement is handling complaints about customers sending messages to “spamtraps.”
-This invariably leads to a discussion about what, exactly, is a spamtrap?
+One of the issues I get to deal with in policy enforcement is handling complaints about customers sending messages to “spamtraps.”
+This invariably leads to a discussion about what, exactly, is a “spamtrap.”

 There are a lot of different answers out there.
-For instance, a 2019 blog post at Validity asserts that it is a “fraud management tool” to “lure spam” from spammers by means of “list poisoning” (Atwater and Wetherbee 2019).
-On the other hand, The Spamhaus Project gives this definition on its glossary page:
+For instance, a 2019 blog post at Validity asserts that it is a “fraud management tool” to “lure spam” from spammers through “list poisoning.”1 On the other hand, The Spamhaus Project gives this definition on its glossary page:

 My definition

-My own definition of a spamtrap tends to read something like this: “A spamtrap is an address which does not belong to an actual person, but is used as part of a system generally intended to gather evidence indicating poor execution of best practices by list owners.”
+My definition of a spamtrap reads like this: “A spamtrap is an address which does not belong to an actual person, but is used as part of a system generally intended to gather evidence indicating poor execution of best practices by list owners.”

 Let’s break that down just a little…

 Spamtraps are email addresses.
-While I suppose that it will not be long before mobile providers engage in similar strategies, it’s still pretty safe to say that when we are discussing “spamtraps” that we are discussing email addresses.
+While I suppose it will not be long before mobile providers engage in similar strategies, it’s still pretty safe to say that when discussing “spamtraps,” we are discussing email addresses.

-Those email addresses are owned by different players in the field.
+Different players in the field own those email addresses.
 Some spamtraps are owned by reputation monitoring systems ranging from DNSBLs (like Spamhaus) to spam/virus/security filtering companies (such as Proofpoint) to deliverability toolset providers (such as Validity/ReturnPath or 250ok) to mailbox providers.
-What all of these spamtraps have in common is that they receive all messages sent to them, but there is no real person there to receive those messages.
-All messages received are generally going into automated systems for classification and/or review.
+All these spamtraps have in common that they receive all messages sent to them, but there is no real person there to receive those messages.
+All messages received generally go into automated systems for classification and/or review.

 Further, there are different types of spamtraps.
 While certainly not exhaustive, here are a few of the major types:

 - Pristine traps.
 Some spamtraps have never been used before in the history of the Internet.
-I know of one person, for instance, who has a series of spamtraps which are derived from message IDs.
+I know of one person, for instance, who has a series of spamtraps derived from message IDs.
 Those addresses have never actually been email addresses, they were only derived from a field which looks like an email address.
-But, I have also known of cases where the spamtraps were in domains that had never been used at all (no website, no mail server, etc.).
+But, I have also known cases where the spamtraps were in domains that had never been used (no website, no mail server, etc.).

 - Repurposed traps.
 These spamtraps are usually found in mail sent to formerly used domains.
-My usual example would be for a company that had existed during the dot-com bubble of the 1990s but had gone bankrupt when the bubble burst right around 2000.
-A trap operator may have found that old, no longer used domain, and purchased it to see what kind of mail is being sent to almost 20 years later.
+My usual example would be a company that existed during the dot-com bubble of the 1990s but went bankrupt when the bubble burst right around 2000.
+A trap operator may have found that old, no longer used domain and purchased it to see what kind of mail is being sent almost 20 years later.

 - Typo traps.
 These are usually domain-based.
-The trap operator will obtain a domain name that is very similar to, but not quite the same as, a well-known domain or brand.
-My usual example for this type would be to get the domain “comcats.net” which is only one letter transposition away from the much better known “comcast.net” domain.
+The trap operator will obtain a domain name similar to, but not quite the same as, a well-known domain or brand.
+My usual example for this type would be to get the domain “comcats.net,” which is only one letter transposition away from the much better-known “comcast.net” domain.
 These traps, in particular, are usually used to find poor list collection practices in the form of a lack of proper validation and confirmation.

 - Seed addresses.
-These would be addresses that have been offered up for collection in order to ascertain if the collector will misuse the data.
-For instance, a company may give its salespeople contact lists with one or more seed addresses in order to ensure that the data isn’t being sold or shared with unauthorized third parties.
-Or, Lashback offers a DNSBL which it claims is populated by messages received at Lashback-owned addresses which were entered into a company’s unsubscription forms (Lashback, LLC 2016).
+These would be addresses offered up for collection to ascertain if the collector will misuse the data.
+For instance, a company may give its salespeople contact lists with one or more seed addresses to ensure the data isn’t being sold or shared with unauthorized third parties.
+Or, Lashback offers a DNSBL, which it claims is populated by messages received at Lashback-owned addresses that were entered into a company’s unsubscription forms.3

-According to the M3AAWG Spamtrap Operations BCP, there are a number of reasons why spamtraps may exist:
+According to the M3AAWG Spamtrap Operations BCP, there are several reasons why spamtraps may exist:

 - Refining local spam filters